stripedgazelle/FnixForth/README.md

 this image to a 1.44Mb floppy and boot it.
-The boot sector enters protected mode, copies the first two floppy cylinders (36 blocks each 1024 bytes) to address 0 in RAM, and starts reading the FnixForth that begins in block 2 (hence only blocks 0 and 1 contain pre-compiled machine code).
+The boot sector enters protected mode, copies the first two floppy cylinders (36 blocks each 1024 bytes) to address 0 in RAM, and starts reading the FnixForth that begins in block 2 (only blocks 0 and 1 contain pre-compiled machine code).
 The FnixForth code includes a block editor, floppy driver, and a GA144 boot stream compiler I am calling Fivth.
-The example Fivth code in block 24 generates a GA144 boot stream that would drive a 2 character 7 segment LED display using 16 bits of node 009 to cycle through octal digits.
+The example Fivth code in block 26 generates a GA144 boot stream that would drive a 2 character 7 segment LED display using 16 bits of node 009 to cycle through octal digits.